Helen-Chukwukelu/Microservice-application/README.md

-# Microservice-application
+# MICROSERVICES APPLICATION DEPLOYMENT IN MY KUBERNETES CLUSTER

-This is a Microservices application I deployed which is an Online Boutique.
-It is a cloud-native microservices demo application.
-Online Boutique consists of a 10-tier microservices application.
-The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
+**In this project I deployed a  Microservices application.
+It is an Online Boutique,  a cloud-native microservices application.
+This Boutique consists of a 10 services which will communicate with each other.
+The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.**

+**Questions to ask developers before deploying a microservice app**

+- Which Microservices you need to deploy
+-  Which Microservice is talking to Which Microservice?
+- How are they communicating?
+- which database are they using?
+- on which port does each microservice run?
+- which servise is accessible from outside the cluster?
+- image name of each microservice
+- what env variable each microservice expects